Tolk language: overview

 The first released version of Tolk is v0.6, emphasizing missing FunC v0.5.

-- type system improvements: boolean type, nullability, dictionaries
+- type system improvements

-- easier messages sending
+- easier message sending

 - gas and stack optimizations, AST inlining